rancher/windows/docs/active-directory/group-managed-service-accounts/02-gmsa-overview-and-details.md

 Due to the main benefit of gMSA’s being that they can be used across a number of hosts, they are the go-to service account for clustered solutions, including Kubernetes.

+---
+> [Continue to the next page](03-gmsa-in-docker-and-containerd.md) to learn more about how Docker and Containerd provide support for using gMSA in containers